 The module Linguistic Analysis for Language Teaching will provide an in-depth analysis of the phonology, grammar and pragmatics of spoken and written English to enhance your knowledge of the language.
 Teaching English as an International Language will enable you to explore how English has been used around the world, how it continues to develop to meet localised needs, and the implications of this for English Language Teaching.

-Course & Syllabus Design in English Language Teaching will equip students interested in setting up language schools or tutoring businesses with key skills, while Blended Learning in English Language Teaching explores new developments in the use of technology in the classroom.
+Course & Syllabus Design in English Language Teaching will equip students interested in setting up language schools or tutoring businesses with key skills.

 Research Methods and Dissertation Skills will help prepare you for your dissertation in the final semester.
 The dissertation will allow you to explore your choice of subject – located within the field of TESOL – in depth, bringing theory and practice together.